sfago2024/www/content/advertise-exhibit.md

 **Please note that exhibit booths are now sold out.** Find more information in the {% pdf_link(href="/attachments/AGO 2024 Exhibits - V13.pdf") %}Exhibitor Kit{% end %}.

-Information about shipping, storage, and equipment moving is available from {{ contact(name="Curtin Convention", slug="curtin-convention-exposition-services-inc") }}, the official Exhibits Service Contractor and official provider to the American Guild of Organists for this convention.
+Information about shipping, storage, and equipment moving is available from {% disabled_person_link() %}Curtin Convention{% end %}, the official Exhibits Service Contractor and official provider to the American Guild of Organists for this convention.

 {% contact_card(name="Curtin Convention & Exposition Services, Inc.") %}
-<a class="disabled">[contact removed post-event]</a>
+<a class="disabled">[contact info removed post-event]</a>
 {% end %}

 ## Exhibitors